A Psychometric Test is a way of measuring an individual’s personality profile, mental capabilities and behavioural style.

 What Does a Psychometric Test Measure?

-Psychometric tests are considered a combination of aptitude and personality test.
+Psychometric tests are considered a combination of aptitude test and personality test.
 The aptitude test gauges candidates’ proficiency, aptitude skills and cognitive abilities, determining whether you’ve got the right skill set for a role; while the personality test gauges individuals’ characteristics, motivation and traits, analysing how character fits with the role and organisation.

 Although most psychometric tests do not evaluate a person’s psychological and emotional stability, some tests are designed to gauge an individual’s truthfulness, reliability and inclinations to react in certain ways or give certain emotional responses.